-Amazon union vote: here’s the latest on the results for workers to unionize
+Amazon union vote: Here’s the latest on the results for Alabama workers

 - 2-to-1 margin: Reuters says that as of the end of day Thursday, roughly half of the ballots had been counted.
 463 of those voted in favor of unionization, while 1,100 voted against forming a union.

-- Contested ballots: there is a large number of ballots being contested by both sides.
+- Contested ballots: There is a large number of ballots being contested by both sides.
 How many?
 Around 500 in total.
 That means if the final result is within a 500-vote margin, we may not know the actual result for weeks as Amazon and union organizers fight over the contested ballots.

-- Vote counting to continue: The vote counting will resume this morning at 8:30 a.m. local time.
+- Vote counting to continue: The vote counting will resume Friday morning at 8:30 a.m. local time.
 It is expected all the uncontested ballots could be counted by the end of today.